 Watts is the energy required to move a mass, in a time period.

-The point is that the statistics generated by Watts can now be used to work out your FTP to enable you to use the Coggan training zones.
+The point is that the statistics generated by Watts from your Power Meter, can now be used to work out your FTP to enable you to use the Coggan training zones.
 In turn, put simply, the training zones directly determine whether you are training to become a sprinter or an endurance cyclist.
 Working predominantly in Zone 5 each time you train will cause ‘adaptation’, which in this case will be bulking up your thighs, to turn your body into that of a sprinter.
 Whereas Zone 2 training will cause an ‘adaption’ to a lean physical appearance as the body adapts for endurance.